 Make Additional Repayments

-One of the most important credit card rules is that you should pay more than the minimum amount due each month.
-Indeed, paying more than you normally pay might be a good idea, especially if the credit card that’s over its limit is a significant part of your total credit picture.
+One of the most important credit card rules is to, whenever possible, pay more than the minimum amount due each month.
+This can be especially important if your credit card is over its limit.

 Request a Credit Limit Increase

 Another way to reduce your credit utilization is to request a credit limit increase.
-For instance, if you have a total credit balance of $5,000 and a total credit limit of $10,000, your utilization is 50%.
-If you currently have a credit card with a limit of $3,000 and can increase that limit to $4,000, your total credit limit becomes $11,000.
-Hence, even if your balances stay the same, your credit utilization ratio will drop to about 45%.
+For instance, if you have a total credit balance of $5,000 and a total credit limit of $10,000, your utilization on that card is 50%.
+If you can get your credit limit increased to $20,000, your utilization would go down to 25%, keeping it under the recommended 30% threshold.

 Contact Your Provider

-Sometimes, credit card issuers will increase your credit limit automatically, such as you if you’ve used your credit card responsibly over time.
+Sometimes, credit card issuers will increase your credit limit automatically, particularly if you’ve used your credit card responsibly over time.
 If not, you can call your card issuer and ask them to increase your credit limit.
 Usually, it’s best to do this after you’ve had the card for at least a few months.

-When you make the request, the credit card company may review one or more of your credit reports.
-Keep in mind that this could result in a hard inquiry into your credit history; these checks cause a temporary dip in your credit score.
-The card issuer may also request proof of income, employment status, or monthly rent or mortgage payments.
+When you make the request, the credit card issuer may review one or more of your credit reports.
+Keep in mind that this could result in a hard inquiry into your credit history; these checks can cause a small, temporary dip in your credit score.
+The card issuer may also ask for your current total annual income, employment status, and monthly housing payment, such as rent or mortgage.

 The Takeaway

 It usually isn’t possible to overdraft a credit card.
+Your card is typically declined if you try to charge above your credit limit.
 You may be able to go over the credit limit, but only if you opt in to over-limit fees.
-If you do opt in, your credit could take a hit, and you might have to pay additional fees if you exceed your credit card’s limit.
+If you do opt in, you’ll be allowed to spend beyond your credit limit but will likely get hit with fees.

 FAQ